Concurrent Enrollment and

 - Students pay $5 per credit hour for each course they sign up for.

-- Sophomore and Freshman students must also fill our the Exception form and submit Test scores to participate in the program.
+- Sophomore and Freshman students must also fill out the current year’s UVU CE Exception form and submit test scores to participate in the program.
 Test scores can be UVU’s Accuplacer, or the Collegeboard’s ACT, PLAN, or EXPLORE test.
-CE Exception Form 2017-18

 - All students must adhere to the deadlines posted through the Concurrent Enrollment Office.

 - There are three steps for a student to complete in order to participate in the CE program.